AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 _Cluster 1_: This cluster includes juveniles with the most resilience.
 They had high average for Active_coping, Emotional_support, Acceptance, planning and Positive_reframing and low average in Behavioral_disengagement, Self_blame and Humor.

-_Cluster 2_: juveniles with the moderate resilience.
+_Cluster 2_: Juveniles with the moderate resilience.
 This group had moderate average in almost all features and high average for Active_coping and Acceptance.

 _Cluster 0_: This group had the lowest value of resilience characteristic.
 Active_coping, Emotional_support, Acceptance, planning and Positive_reframing were minimum for these juveniles.